 Certification for building units may be based:

 A sample EPC in PDF format is available on the GOV.UK website.

 What is Green Deal information?

 The Green Deal is a scheme that enables householders to make energy saving improvements to their property with the costs being repaid through their electricity bills.
+It was previously funded by the Government, but is still available through approved providers.
 The debt stays with the property so on the sale or rental of a Green Deal property further information is required on the EPC.
 This further information includes details on the improvements that have been made, the type of agreement, details of amounts payable and estimated savings.
 More information about the Green Deal can be found on the GOV.UK website.